-Trying to replicate conditions this type of tree is used to is the number one way to ensure it is healthy for longer, and maintenance and structural pruning is something you should also put aside plenty of time for.
+Trying to replicate conditions this type of tree is used to is the number one way to ensure it is healthy for longer.
+Maintenance and structural pruning is something you should also put aside plenty of time for.

 Keeping your Bonsai Tree Healthy

 Proper maintenance and care are keys to keeping your bonsai healthy.
 Like other normal sized trees, bonsais also require the right amount of water, sunlight and fertilizer.